Warehouse Robotics for SAP-Extended Warehouse Management, Part 3

-The previous blog explained the technology underlying SAP Cloud Robotics, the supported scenarios and outlined the major IT tasks.
+The previous blog explained the technology underlying SAP Warehouse Robotics, the supported scenarios and outlined the major IT tasks.
 This blog outlines the steps you need to take to get it working.
 For a detailed description, your best source is the Github repository.

 Bill-of-Materials: The things you need